-David S. Wyman was born in Weymouth, Massachusetts, in 1929, the grandson of two Protestant ministers.
-He graduated from Boston University with an A.B. in history and from Harvard University with a Ph.D. in history.
+David S. Wyman was born in Weymouth, Massachusetts, in 1929.
+Before finding his calling as a historian, he worked as a parts shipper, a milkman, a printer, and a sixth-grade and high school teacher.
+Wyman graduated from Boston University with an A.B. in history and from Harvard University with a Ph.D. in history.
 At Harvard, his studies were assisted by a Woodrow Wilson Fellowship.

-He is the author of Paper Walls: America and the Refugee Crisis, 1938-1941 (University of Massachusetts Press, 1968); The Abandonment of the Jews: America and the Holocaust, 1941-1945 (Pantheon, 1984); A Race Against Death: Peter Bergson, America, and the Holocaust (with Rafael Medoff; The New Press, 2000; editor of America and the Holocaust (thirteen volumes of the documents used in The Abandonment of the Jews, published by Garland in 1990); and editor of The World Reacts to the Holocaust (Johns Hopkins University Press, 1996).
+Wyman also authored A Race Against Death: Peter Bergson, America, and the Holocaust (with Rafael Medoff (The New Press, 2000); edited America and the Holocaust (thirteen volumes of the documents used in The Abandonment of the Jews, published by Garland in 1990); and edited The World Reacts to the Holocaust (Johns Hopkins University Press, 1996).

 Prof. Wyman passed away on March 14, 2018, at age 89.